microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/signin-get.md

 ## Optional query parameters

-This method supports OData Query Parameters to help customize the response.
-Check [OData Query Parameters](/graph/query_parameters.md) for how to use these parameters.
+This method supports OData query parameters to help customize the response.
+For details about how to use these parameters, see [OData query parameters](/graph/query_parameters).

 ## Request headers